Motion-Scripts/motion_redzones/README.md

 This is a 100% free and open source redzone script for PVP servers.
 1. Kill Rewards - Cash and or items
-2. Automatic teleports and revives no more /help
+2. Automatic teleports and revives no more /help revives
 3. Discord and logging services built in
 4. Configurable zones, enable specific options for specific zones.
+5. Built in kd database system with hourly leaderboards sent to discord

 **-- Supported Inventories --**